 The most common reasons are that a journal has been posted to the nominal account, as a journal will not be posted to the cash book, so would throw the 2 out of balance (you can prevent a journal being posted to any nominal account via the tickbox in the Amend Nominal Account screen), and it is possible that the cash book has transactions entered that are sat awaiting a period to be opened in the Nominal Ledger, so they are in the cash book balance, but not yet included in the nominal account balance.
 These can be identified by running a Nominal Ledger View Waiting Postings (Deferred) from within Nominal Ledger Reports.

 That has been a brief outline of what the reconciliation means between both Sage and the bank statement, and the cash book module and the nominal module, and how to identify the most common reasons for discrepancies.
-But please do not hesitate to contact us if you have any further training requirements or reconciliations that do not balance and we will be happy to assist.
+But please do not hesitate to contact us if you have any further sage 200 training requirements, need help with Sage Intacct or need help with reconciliations that do not balance and we will be happy to assist.